How Does a Safety Switch Detect a Problem in the Circuit?

 In a nutshell: Electrical current within machinery moves in an established path.
 If the current deviates from the path at all (most commonly in the case of potential personal harm due to electrical shock), then the safety switch will kill the current nearly instantaneously.

 The use of breakers and surge diverters can be immensely important to a business, and do a lot to both improve safety and functionality of a business.
 But it’s very important to understand that these alone are not enough.
 Breakers and surge diverters are not designed to specifically protect people.
 But safety switches are!
 This is why they’re so important to a healthy, safe place of business or manufacturing facility.

 Safety switches are integral to a safe, functional, and productive business.
-That’s why at PSI Control Solutions we strive to provide the absolute best in safety switch systems and products to our clients.
+That’s why at PSI Power & Controls we strive to provide the absolute best in safety switch systems and products to our client’s.
 To learn more about the safety switch and power solution products we offer, feel free to view our product pages at any time.